isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 <p>While the context of her work as a CRC differs from the fictional scenarios
 depicted in horror movies, Geraldine draws parallel lessons from the films that teamwork is a significant part of navigating the complex landscape of clinical research.
-She also credits these movies for helping her to reflect and cultivating her ability to remain calm and resilient in high-pressure situations.</p>
+She also credits these movies for helping to reflect and cultivating her ability to remain calm and resilient.</p>
 <p>Earlier in her career, Geraldine was a transplant coordinator for patients
 on the waiting list for a new organ, which involved shift work around a 24-hour roster.
 However, after she became a mum, she was looking for a